abhivemp/scalaA/README.md

-# scalaA
+# ScalaA
-Installation Scripts and Resources for Scala lang
+> Installation Scripts and Resources for Scala3 lang

-remove space from compiler
+>

+This repo is for TCNJ's CSC 435 Programming Languages course.